YeeHo/Glutton/README.md

         The Glutton database that we have developed is specifically designed to fill a large void currently existing in the bioinformatics tools for the structural analysis of intrinsically disordered proteins (IDPs) based on experimental information, namely NMR.
-Our Glutton database contains a total of 5,270 proteins.
+Our Glutton database contains both chemical shift and their corresponding structural information for a total of 5,270 proteins.
 Glutton database has a hierarchical system of three tiers (levels of resolution) that permit customization of the database for specific applications: for structural ensembles of IDPs, or for protein structure determination and prediction of well folded structures.
 And, most importantly, Glutton changes the structure classification